veracode-demo-labs/verademo-dotnetcore/README-DockerHub.md

 	docker run --rm -p 8080:8080 --name verademo verademo-dotnet

-Then point your browser to `http:\\localhost:8080`, register as a new user and add some feeds
+Then point your browser to `http:\\localhost:8080`, register as a new user and add some feeds.